automenta/cognote/README.md

   - End-to-end encryption protects private data.
   - Crypto-signing ensures `Note` integrity and provenance.

-### Code
+## Code Guidelines
 - Complete (fully functional)
   - Ensure all functionality remains present, in some way.
 - Professional-grade, not explanatory/educational
 - Correct (bug-free and logically sound)
 - Compact (minimal codebase size)
     - Using space-saving syntax constructs, like ternary/switch/etc..., to minimize lines and tokens
     - Using the latest language version's syntax options to best express code
 - Consolidated (avoids unnecessary separation)
 - Deduplicated (no redundant logic)
     - Introduce helpful abstractions functions, parameters, and classes to share common code
     - Apply "don't repeat yourself" principles
 - Modular (logically organized, supporting abstraction)
 - Remove all comments, relying only on self-documenting code
     - Clear naming and structure
 - Use the latest version of the language, APIs, and dependencies
+- Assume any referenced dependencies exist, so do not create stubs/mocks